How To Build a Product Marketing Knowledge Base To Support AI Marketing

-Capturing product research and frameworks in a concise multi-tabbed spreadsheet is a powerful way to fuel AI marketing and turbo-charge deliverables while reducing informational drift and document chaos.
+Capturing product research and frameworks in structured tables within a spreadsheet or database is a powerful way to fuel AI-enabled marketing systems while reducing informational drift and document chaos.

 At a Glance